montagejs/montagejs.org/docs/serialization-format.md

 {"#": "elementID"}
 ```

-For example, this serialization block declares a Montage Button component whose `element` property is assigned the <div> with the ID of `loginButton`:
+For example, this serialization block declares a Montage Text component whose `element` property is assigned the <span> with the ID of `hello`:

 ```html
 // index.html